niteshthemerndeveloper/100-days-of-mern-mastery/README.md

 - `next` - If the middleware function is executed successfully then please guide your server to move to the next code by calling `next()`

+**NOTE:** The middleware function should be executed before every other route if you are trying to run it for every method/route.

+Chainable middleware function -> Function that is executed in the route itself.
+And you can again either add or send the required response.

 ## 3. Backend Development and APIs

 ## 4. Claim Your Certifications!